jpritikin/coach/content/docs/me/psychoactive/santo-daime/posture.md

 Moving the fingers is like wiggling the petals.

 Variation: By relaxing the humerus to a more neutral position, this gesture becomes a one-armed version of the [Añjali Mudrā](https://en.wikipedia.org/wiki/A%C3%B1jali_Mudr%C4%81).
+It would look super cool if the whole congregation could coordinate on this gesture.

 {{% hint info %}}
 Wide acceptance of the two-handed Añjali Mudrā is based on a misinterpretation.